ArtifexSoftware/ghostpdl/doc/src/Make.rst

 Ghostscript requires at least MS Windows 95 (although we no longer actively test nor support Win95, we have not deliberately done anything to break compatibility with it).
 We recommend at least MS Windows NT 4.0.

-For building, Ghostscript requires at least Visual Studio .NET 2003, and we recommend at least Visual Studio 2005 (required for 64 bit Windows support).
+For building, Ghostscript requires at least Visual Studio .NET 2003, and we recommend at least Visual Studio 2019.
+It can probably be made to work with earlier versions, though at least VS2005 will be required for 64 bit Windows support.

 .. note::